Anamtasiddiqui/minor-project/README.md

 ## laptop price prediction using machine learning

-In this project i  have to predict the price of different laptops using the given data sets using linear regression
+In this project i  have to predict the price of different laptops using the given data sets.

 -Data set used- https://www.kaggle.com/datasets/muhammetvarl/laptop-price